City of Westminster: Economy

 Many global corporations have their global or European headquarters in the City of Westminster.
 Mayfair and St James's within the City of Westminster also have a large concentration of hedge fund and private equity funds.
 The West End is known as the Theatre District and is home to many of the leading performing arts businesses.
 Soho and its adjoining areas house a concentration of media and creative companies.
 Oxford Street is a busy shopping destination.

 Landmarks

 The City of Westminster contains some of the most famous sites in London, including Buckingham Palace, Westminster Abbey, the Palace of Westminster (Houses of Parliament) and Big Ben.

+Centre of London

+Charing Cross is the notional centre of London and the location where distances from London are measured.
+This custom appears to have begun with the set distances of the 12 Eleanor crosses to Lincoln, England in the north, and expanded even after destruction of most of the crosses.

 Parks and open spaces

 These include Green Park, Hyde Park, Kensington Gardens, Regent's Park and St James's Park.
 In addition to parks and open spaces within the borough, the City owns and maintains East Finchley Cemetery and crematorium in the London Borough of Barnet.